 The paths were covered with leaves and other plant debris, so we couldn’t spot much of the smaller animal foot prints.
 However, we did spot some elephant and gaur foot prints, and – for the very first time – some tapir foot prints!
 Among our interesting findings were also feces of a wild cat, containing fur, most likely that of wild boar.
 This made us very excited as it indicated that large wild cats had been roaming in the area!

 We are proud to present this footage with the amazing Asian Golden Cat yawning widely right in front of our camera, as well as a rather large Clouded Leopard drinking from a puddle.
-The first wild cat appearing on the video at 0:11 initially gave us high hopes of having captured a young Black Panther, but further investigation and consulting the local research center confirmed that it’s a black Asian Golden Cat.
+The first wild cat appearing on the video at 0:11 initially gave us high hopes of having captured a young Black Leopard, but further investigation and consulting the local research center confirmed that it’s a black Asian Golden Cat.

 In addition to the magnificent wild cats, we spotted plenty of other interesting wildlife roaming in the forest.
 It appeared that while some of the elephants had moved to another area, there were more gaurs and deer around.
 Other outstanding clips include a Malayan Tapir, Great Argus, Malayan Sun Bear, Crab-eating Mongoose, just to name a few.
 And yes, some elephants were spotted too, a family with an adorable baby to be specific 😊 Enjoy!